Privacy Policy

 Product-specific privacy notes

-• Local processing consent and cloud processing consent are separate.
+• Local processing consent and cloud processing consent are separate where the product supports both modes.

 • Customer-owned deletion controls may block plugin/cloud sync while deletion is pending or running.

-• Core diagnostics are local-first and currently free.
+• Core diagnostics are local-first where the free plugin supports local behavior.

 Rights and Contact